Swept Away (by an Unusual Destiny in the Blue Sea of August) - Lina Wertmüller 1974

 Swept Away emplots a master-slave dynamic up-ended by happenstance; a dialectic of recognition, initially withheld then forcibly compelled, and intimately related to the evolution of love out of hatred.
 In this way too the film is over-determined, not just in the sense of over-ripeness but of allegorical super-abundance.

 What is so controversial about this perennial yet insufficiently appreciated dynamic is the primitive way in which Wertmüller has her pair of marooned morons enact it.
-The conceit of the film is to stage an experiment whereby a modern-day couple is transplanted Crusoe-style into the primordial jungle, but with all its ideological commitments and culturally transmitted neuroses intact.
+The conceit of the film is to stage an experiment whereby a modern-day couple is transplanted Crusoe-style into the primordial jungle, with all its ideological commitments and culturally transmitted neuroses intact.
 What Wertmüller demonstrates is that under circumstances of deprivation and forced hunter-gatherer mode, a balance of power re-emerges based on physical inequality.
-Due to the loaded nature of her ciphers, the conflict gets transacted on several levels: the master becomes servant, the servant master; the emancipated woman is reduced to a quivering supplicant of the Inferior she once commanded; the proud intellectual is unmasked as clueless dependent of a simple and dogmatic "peasant," etc.
+Due to the loaded nature of her ciphers, the conflict transacts itself on several levels: master becomes servant, servant master; the emancipated woman is reduced to a quivering supplicant of the inferior she once commanded; the proud intellectual unmasked as the clueless dependent of a simple if dogmatic "peasant," etc.

-En route to her transformation into re-natured Woman Raffaella withdraws to ponder what is happening.
-With one short shot of her being pensive Wertmüller tips our investment in her favor.
-In the ensuing scene she silently prostrates herself before Gennarino, indelicately impaling a freshly skinned rabbit on a stick.
-"I feel like that rabbit," she reflects.
-"You are really cruel."
-The blasé Gennarino doesn't bat an eye.
+En route to her transformation into re-natured Woman Raffaella withdraws to ponder her demotion.
+With one short shot of her being pensive Wertmüller subtly tips our emotional investment in her favor.
+In the ensuing scene Raffaella silently prostrates herself before Gennarino, indelicately impaling a freshly skinned rabbit on a stick.
+"I feel like that rabbit," she reflects--"you are really cruel."
+Blasé Gennarino doesn't bat an eye.
 In a trance-like state the kneeling Raffaella bends over, grabs his ankle, and reverently plants her lips on his foot.
 Gennarino is taken-aback but gratified.
 When she rises they look at one another for what feels like the first time.

 Having entered the inner sanctum of sexual transport he demands she call him "Sire."
 She gladly complies.
 "Sire, master, beat me, kill me.
 Do what you will with me.
 Only hold me tight."
 Even after her capitulation Gennarino can't help asking whether people of her class ("filthy rich...pigs on drugs") make love in such a passionate, animalistic fashion.
 "How many times have you cheated on your husband?"

-"Who says a rich woman's automatically a whore? the Communist party?" she retorts, only to be slapped.
-Even now his ideological commitment prevails over the fire of erotic passion: "The party is sacred--wash your mouth out!"
+"Who says a rich woman's automatically a whore? the Communist party?" she retorts, only to be answered with a slap.
+Even in the throes of erotic passion ideological commitments prevail: "The party is sacred--wash your mouth out!"

-Desire makes her delirious.
-Yet he, deranged by his lust for unconditional lordship, defiantly disdains to satisfy it.
+Desire makes Raffaella delirious.
+Deranged by his lust for unconditional lordship, Gennarino disdains to satisfy it.
 "No--when I say so."
-Until she worships at his feet and "writhes like a worm," he won't be satisfied.
-His need to control her is not just a retributive assertion of power but a direct reflection of his past sense of threat.
-The male of the species has devised countless ways of controlling the availability and proffering of sexual services, including the enduring half-fiction that women are less promiscuous.
+He won't be satisfied until she "writhes like a worm."
+His need to control her is not just a retributive assertion of power but a direct reflection of his past sense of helplessness.
 Gennarino demands Raffaella confess her indiscretions, but eventually his own growing passion displaces his inquisition and he turns to the business of fucking his "well-heeled slut-cum-slave."